 The Small Business Development Act (P.L.
 97-219), as extended (P.L.
-99-443), established a program to facilitate increased R&D within the small-business, hightechnology community.
+99-443), established a program to facilitate increased R&D within the small-business, high-technology community.
 Each federal agency with a research budget was required to set aside 1.25% of its R&D funding for grants to small firms for research in areas of interest to that agency.
 P.L.
-102-564, which reauthorized the SBIR program, increased the set-aside to 2.5%, phased in over a five-year period.
+102-564, which reauthorized the Small Business Innovation Research (SBIR) program, increased the set-aside over a five-year period to 2.5% by 1997.
 Funding is, in part, dependent on companies obtaining private sector support for the commercialization of the resulting products or processes.
 The authorization for the program was set to terminate October 1, 2000.
 However, the SBIR activity was reauthorized through September 30, 2008 by P.L.
 106-554, signed into law on December 21, 2000.
-A pilot effort, the Small Business Technology Transfer (STTR) program, also was created to encourage firms to work with universities or federal laboratories to commercialize the results of research.
+P.L.
+102-564 also created a pilot effort, the Small Business Technology Transfer (STTR) program, to encourage firms to work with universities or federal laboratories to commercialize the results of research.
 This program initially was funded by a 0.15% (phased in) set-aside.
 Set to expire in FY1997, the STTR originally was extended for one year until P.L.
 105-135 reauthorized this activity through FY2001.
 Subsequently, P.L.
 107-50 extended the program through FY2009 and expanded the set-aside to 0.3% beginning in FY2004.
 Also in FY2004, the amount of individual Phase II grants increased to \$750,000.
-(See CRS Report 96-402, Small Business Innovation Research Program, by Wendy Schacht.)
+(See CRS Report 96-402, Small Business Innovation Research Program, by Wendy H. Schacht.)